dbt-labs/dbt-project-evaluator/README.md

 ----
 ## Running this package as a CI check

 Once you have addressed all current misalignments in your project (either by fixing them or configuring exceptions), you can use this package as a CI check to ensure code changes don't introduce new misalignments.
-The setup will vary based on whether you are using dbt CLoud or dbt core, but the general steps are as follows:
+The setup will vary based on whether you are using dbt Cloud or dbt Core, but the general steps are as follows:

 ### 1. Override test severity with an environment variable